VIDIUN/vidiun-vpaas/README.md

 # License and Copyright Information
 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.

-Copyright © Kaltura Inc. All rights reserved.
+Copyright © Vidiun Inc. All rights reserved.
-Authors and contributors: See [GitHub contributors list](https://github.com/kaltura/kaltura-vpaas/graphs/contributors).
+Authors and contributors: See [GitHub contributors list](https://github.com/vidiun/vidiun-vpaas/graphs/contributors).